Core Requirements & Exemption Exams

 Students may take each exam one time only.
-Students will have the option to take the Epidemiology Exemption Exam on Thursday, January 10th, 2019 from 2:00 p.m.-5:00 p.m.
-The exam will be held in M1170.
-You can register for the exemption exam by filling out the Google form.
+Students will have the option to take the Epidemiology Exemption Exam on Friday, January 17, 2020 from 1:00 p.m.-3:00 p.m.
+The exam will be held in G020.

 Questions may be sent to email@example.com.